-- The members of the Board of Directors did not control directly or indirectly any part of the share capital of the Company, at 31 December 2018 and as at the date of this report. - 27 Except from the balances and transactions disclosed in Note 25 of the financial statements, there were no other significant contracts with the Company or its subsidiaries or related companies, in which a Director or related parties had a significant interest.
+- 26 The members of the Board of Directors did not control directly or indirectly the share capital of the Company, at 31 December 2018 and as at the date of this report. - 27 Except from the balances and transactions disclosed in Note 26 of the financial statements, there were no other significant contracts with the Company or its subsidiaries or related companies, in which a Director or related parties had a significant interest.